 - Modifications to the A281 / Elmbridge Road junction.

-Existing woodland, fragments of hedgerow and trees will be preserved as far as possible with tree and woodland protection a key consideration during the development of the design.
-New woodland and meadows will be created.
-Additionally, the restoration of former field patterns will help to integrate the new country park with the surrounding landscape and reconnect wildlife habitats.
+Existing woodland, fragments of hedgerow and trees will be preserved as far as possible with tree and woodland protection.
+New woodland and meadows will be created and the restoration of former field patterns will help to integrate the new country park with the surrounding landscape and reconnect wildlife habitats.

-The nature of the Archaeology and Cultural Heritage resource within and surrounding the Dunsfold Park site is being analysed as part of the ongoing Environmental Impact Assessment (EIA).
-The site contains no designated Heritage sites (Scheduled Monuments, Listed Buildings etc) and the baseline assessment has suggested that it contains no known archaeological sites.
-The site contains a small number of Historic structures associated with the war time and post-war use of the airfield site.
-The majority of these lie within the existing Business Park and will not be affected by the proposed development.
-The site lies immediately to the north of the historic Wey and Arun Canal and this feature will be preserved and enhanced as part of the development.
+Baseline assessment suggest the site contains no known archaeological sites.
+The site contains a small number of Grade II listed historical structures associated with the war time and post-war use of the airfield site.
+None of these will be affected by the proposed development – indeed, we intend to embrace them.
+The site lies immediately to the north of the historic Wey & Arun Canal and this feature will be preserved and enhanced as part of the development.